 Meet the Piper

 Bradford Beaton started playing bagpipes at age 14.
-Over the past thirty years, Brad has competed and played as both a solo piper and as a member of a band at many highland games such as Dallas, Grandfather Mountain, Stone Mountain, Charleston, and Savannah.
+Over the past forty plus years, Brad has competed and won as both a solo piper and as the leader of a pipe band at many highland games such as Dallas, Grandfather Mountain, Stone Mountain, Charleston, and Savannah.
 He has been invited to play at many other types of engagements including weddings, parades, funerals, highland games, parties, golf events, and more.
 He can tune his bagpipes to play in harmony with any church pipe organs as well as many other instruments.

 "On my 8th birthday, which was on Christmas day, Grandpa Joseph Beaton gave me a toy bagpipe, and I can remember observing with endless fascination as he played The Brown Haired Maiden and Crossing the Minch on his pipes in the basement at 15 Boynton Road, Medford Massachusetts.

-When I was 12 years old Grandpa Beaton passed away and we inherited his bagpipes.
-He had planted the seeds of interest, and Dad gave me a chanter and a book and got me started on my learning.
+When I was 12 years old Grandpa Beaton passed away and we inherited his bagpipes, a fine set of 1910 Laurie pipes that he played in World War 1.
+Although I own many sets of bagpipes, I still prefer and mainly play grandfather's pipes to this day.
+Grandfather had planted the seeds of interest, and Dad gave me a chanter and a book and got me started on my learning.

 As a young adult, I moved to Columbia, South Carolina where I began taking summer sessions at the North American Academy of Piping to take lessons from Sandy Jones.
 My parents were in the same pipe band with Sandy in Spokane Washington when they were teenagers.
-In Columbia I started a pipe band and taught several students, including my good friend Billy DuBose, who now leads the Palmetto Pipes and Drums based in Columbia, and has become a very accomplished piper.
+In Columbia I started a pipe band and taught several students, including my good friend Billy DuBose, who is now a leader of the Palmetto Pipes and Drums based in Columbia, and has become a very accomplished piper.

-Bradford also sells bagpiping band equipment and highland attire at our sister website AtlantaKilts.com.
+Bradford also sells bagpipe band equipment and sells and rents highland attire at our sister website AtlantaKilts.com.
 Be sure to check it out for more great ideas to enhance your event.